hkotek/hkotek.com/_posts/2022-11-06-academic-interview-questions.md

   - what seminars would you offer?
   - what's your approach to undergraduate syntax
   - what fun course would you offer
   - do you have any questions for us

 ### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

-  - teaching:
-    - what is your approach to teaching undergrad syntax and would it be different than how you would teach graduate syntax
-    - what other classes could you teach?
-    - what's your approach to teaching semantics?
-    - what's your approach to teaching experimental linguistics?
-  - research
-    - tell us what you're working on now
-    - where do you see yourself in 5 years
-  - advising
-    - tell us about advising experiences
-  - fit
-    - how do you see yourself fitting?
-    - who could you collaborate with?
-  - do you have any questions for us

-### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->